ddd-crew/ddd-familiarity-assessment/README.md

 - When have you used CQRS?
 (Open text)

-- When have you used Event Sourcing?
+- In which scenarios do you use Event Sourcing?
+In which don't?
 (Open text)
 ### Your experience with DDD

 - Where did you struggle the most with DDD?
 (Open text)